Email FacebookTwitterMenu burgerClose thin

 Share

-When you serve as the executor of a will or estate, you’ll need to grapple with a lot of paperwork as you coordinate the distribution of assets and property.
+When you serve as the executor of an estate, you’ll need to grapple with a lot of paperwork as you coordinate the distribution of assets and property.
 No matter what step of the probate process you’re working through, there’s likely a form for it.
 Some of the most important documents include a petition for probate, notice to creditors and various life insurance forms.
-A financial advisor can also help you with estate planning and management.

-What an Executor of an Estate Does
+What Is an Executor of an Estate?

 For example, an executor might be necessary when an individual has a large estate or complicated financial affairs, such as multiple properties or investment accounts.
 To become an executor of an estate, an individual must be named in the deceased’s will and appointed by a court.